All Mondays should include (cheesy) pizza!! This whole wheat spinach and artichoke pizza is a game changer.

 - crushed red pepper flakes fresh basil and mircogreens, for serving

-On a lightly floured surface, push/roll the dough out until it is very thin.
+- On a lightly floured surface, push/roll the dough out until it is very thin.
 For SUPER thin pizza, divide the dough into two and roll out.
 Transfer the dough to the prepared baking sheet.
 Spread the dough with olive oil.
 Add the garlic, lemon zest, basil, a pinch each of salt, pepper, and crushed red pepper flakes.
 Spread evenly over the dough.
 Add the spinach, artichokes, and cheese.
-Top with lemon 3-4 lemon slices.
+Top with lemon 3-4 lemon slices and the pine nuts.
 Transfer to the oven and bake 10-15 minutes or until the crust is crisp and the cheese has melted.
-Remove the pizza from the oven and top with basil and microgreens.
+Remove the pizza from the oven and top with lemon juice, basil and microgreens.
 EAT!

 Thin Crust Whole Wheat Pizza Dough.